 The School Council works hand-in-hand with staff to raise standards to ensure that all children's voices are heard.
 Pupils have an Induction period at the beginning of the academic year where they discuss codes of conduct and rules and the reasons for these.
 Within the PSHE curriculum pupils learn about the law in our country and where some of these originated as well as laws in other countries.
 They also learn about the judicial system in our country.

 Rules of Law - consequences of your actions.
 Right and Wrong

 We have a strong but positive behaviour policy.
 Throughout this we consistently promote high expectations of all at Westfield Middle School.
-We have rules of the school which everyone is expected to follow and feedback is given via the Form Book on pupil’s lessons.
-Credits for good behaviour are built up and acknowledged by Form Tutors and at the end of term.
+We have rules of the school which everyone is expected to follow.
+Credits for good behaviour are built up and acknowledged by class teachers at the end of term.

 We provide a safe and supportive environment in which we encourage all to know, understand and exercise their rights and personal freedoms while respecting that everyone else also has the same rights.
 Pupils are encouraged to make good choices within safe boundaries.
 They are given opportunities to resolve conflicts effectively.

 Mutual Respect – Caring, Sharing And Listening To Others.

 We believe that respect for others is a vital component of moral development.
 We encourage open discussions in all areas particularly in lessons which promote citizenship.